-Retaliation will not be tolerated against any individual who makes a good faith complaint about potential illegal or unethical conduct or a violation of any Law, Policy or the Code.
+Retaliation will not be tolerated against anyone individual who makes a good faith complaint about potential illegal or unethical conductor aviolation of any Law, Policy or the Code.
 Employees who report concerns they know are false may be subject to appropriate disciplinary action, up to and including termination of employment.